kauri-io/Content/3Box/3box-profile-hover.md

 profile is associated with an address.

-The `showName` property makes it possible to show the user's name from their 3Box profile, if you don't use the property it shows the address shortened.
+The `showName` property makes it possible to show the user's name from their 3Box profile, if we don't use the property it shows the address shortened.
 If a user didn't add a name to the profile, it will show the shortened address.

 The `url` property allows redirecting to a specific link when clicking on the `Tile`.

 The `displayFull` property shows the entire address instead of the shortened address.
-Remember that if you add the `showName` property after, it will override it (look at the penultimate profile in the example above ).
+Remember that if we add the `showName` property after, it will override it (look at the penultimate profile in the example above ).

 These are the most important properties, if you want to take a look at all of them,